jupjohn/LethalCompany-NoiseSuppression/README.md

 ## Installation

-Same as every other project
+Same as every other project:

 - Thunderstore
-- Manual
+- Manual, just drop the DLL into the plugins dir

 ## Contributing